Learning Home Catalog Composer

 (3414)\begin{pmatrix} \frac{3}{4}\\[2mm] \frac{1}{4} \end{pmatrix}

 In general, we can represent a probabilistic state of a system having any classical state set in the same way, as a vector of probabilities.
-The probabilities can be ordered in any way we choose — which is typically determined by some natural or default way to order the classical state set we're working with.
+The probabilities can be ordered in any way we choose — but it is typical that there is a natural or default way to do this.
 To be precise, we can represent any probabilistic state through a column vector satisfying two properties:

 1. All entries of the vector are nonnegative real numbers.